-These dissections represent the Worlds first Thiel Soft Fix Dissection courses with a BioTensegrity focus, The dates for my next course in 2019 which will run over three days include: Thursday June 25th, Friday 26th, and Saturday 27th.
+These dissections represent the Worlds first Thiel Soft Fix Dissection courses with a BioTensegrity focus, The dates for my next course in 2020 which will run over three days include: Thursday June 25th, Friday 26th, and Saturday 27th.
 Invited speakers at this special three day event will be orthopaedic surgeon Dr. Antonio Stecco, Dr Niall Galloway and our regular team members including Clinical Anatomist John Sharkey and surgeon Dr. Gil Mendez, with biotensegrity interest group experts Joanne Avison, Leonid Blum, Graham Scarr and Dr. Wilbour Kelsick, and Mark Flannigan.

 This rare and unique three-day dissection course involve's the use of soft fixed cadavers using the Thiel soft fix embalming method.
 The cadavers exhibit a greater degree of flexibility and true color retention compared to that of traditional formalin-fixed cadavers.
 Each day will involve a short presentation before moving into the dissection room where under the guidance of clinical anatomist John Sharkey you will participate in a life-changing educational and transformational experience.
-There will be plenty of time for questions and personal inquiry.
-This is a rare opportunity to explore the human form and John's team of experienced tutors will do all they can to support you.
-We also hope to have an opportunity to investigate areas of participant's own interest.
+There will be time for questions and personal inquiry.
+This is a rare opportunity to explore the human form and John's team of experienced experts will do all they can to support you.

 Biotensegrity will be our main theme in the course providing the foundation for our understanding of the continuity of the human form.